siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-dataset-writer/README.md

 The plug-in is compatible with:

-* UrbanCode Deploy version 7.0.0 or later
+* DevOps Deploy version 7.0.0 or later
-* UrbanCode Deploy agents on z/OS
+* DevOps Deploy agents on z/OS
 * IBM z/OS version 2.1 or later
 * IBM Java 8 or 11